Willamette Valley, Oregon, USDA Zone 8b

 - Leave crops to finish flowering and going to seed.
 (This looks messy but provides insect habitat, which provides food for beneficials, as well as food for pollinators and birds.)

 - Sow Cover Crops: Chop to the soil line then broadcast some winter cover crop seed to enrich and protect your soil through the winter.
 Some good choices are winter rye, fava, Austrian field pea, daikon radish, and winter oats.
 My favorite is a cold hardy mix from True Leaf Market.
+(Only use if you will be ready to terminate it in late winter/early spring.
+Cover crops can be weedy if left to mature.)

 Exceptions: As much as I love to capture nutrients and return them to the soil, there are some things that gotta go in the bin and off the property.
-Unless you are a composting guru and can get it hot enough (135 – 160 degrees for three or more days) to cook the pests and disease.
+Unless you are a composting guru and can get it hot enough (135 – 160° for three or more days) to cook the pests and disease.

 - Diseased foliage.
 My cucurbits always get powdery mildew late in the season.